-The C-more touch panel, offered by AutomationDirect, has an advanced recipe function that allows operators to easily view and select from a list of multiple recipes.
+The C-more touch panel has an advanced recipe function that allows operators to easily view and select from a list of multiple recipes.
 The operator simply touches a Call Recipe button on the screen, a Recipe Sheet pops up with a list of recipes, and the operator chooses which recipe to run.
-If configured, the operator can even change values in a recipe.
+If configured so, the operator can even change values in a recipe from the HMI screen.

 The Recipe Database, found under the Database dropdown menu or Function tab, can store up to 99 user defined recipe sheets, with each recipe sheet configurable with up to 1,000 recipes.
 A single recipe can have up to 256 tags or values.